 15 – If you have to buy souvenirs, get them at grocery stores

 This is common in most places, and Costa Rica travel is no exception.
-When you get to some of the national parks, you will get guides standing at the gates with offers to be your tour guide for the day at negotiated prices.
+When you get to some national parks, you will get guides standing at the gates with offers to be your tour guide for the day at negotiated prices.
 I can’t deny the guides are good at what they do.

 17 – If you have to travel, do it during the off-peak seasons

 The rain starts at 2 pm and may continue pouring hard for a few more hours.
-So if you want to get the best deals on Costa Rica travel, this is the time to go.
+So if you want the best deals on Costa Rica travel, this is the time to go.
 You will wake up early and enjoy the day in the morning hours before the rains begin in the evening.

 18 – You can get a SIM card with prepaid services at the airport

 When you want to have fun, you need to consider excess spending.
 Therefore, instead of going for those fancy international plans from the cell phone provider in your home country, you can get a SIM card that is prepaid at the airport.
-This will cost you around $5-10 USD, and the money will actually be applied to your account.
+This will cost you around $5-10 USD, and the money will be applied to your account.

 19 – Have your onward ticket with you